 You can give yourself a huge advantage over your competition by being the only one who offers that thing your prospects really want.

 A a service provider on the Internet this is darn hard to do.

 The good news is your offer doesn’t have to be a one of a kind item.
 You just have to make it better than what everyone else is pushing.

 For example, you can offer more than your competition.

 - Dropbox gives you 2GB of free storage.

 - OneDrive gives you 7GB of free storage.

 - Google Drive gives you 15GB of free storage.

-Microsoft doesn’t offer as much storage as Google, but they include a basic version of Microsoft Office with their OneDrive service, and they give you the option of upgrading to the full Office suite.
+For example, a lot of companies offer more cloud storage than Microsoft.
+But unlike these companies, Microsoft includes a basic version of Microsoft Office with their OneDrive service, and they give you the option of upgrading to the full Office suite.

-7GB of free cloud storage + Microsoft Office = unique offer.
+7GB of free cloud storage + Microsoft Office on the cloud = unique offer.